 - Download our Moving to the Czech Republic Guide (PDF)

-Expats moving to the Czech Republic may experience some degree of culture shock.
+Expats may take a while to adjust to the local culture in the Czech Republic.
 Although the country has one of the most open and Westernised cultures in Central Europe, it also has practices and traditions that new arrivals may need time to get used to.

-Studying some of the nuances of the culture can make the first few months in the Czech Republic not only more tolerable but also more enjoyable.
-Keeping an open mind will certainly help new arrivals to accept certain realities and ease the culture shock.
+Studying some nuances of the culture can make the first few months in the Czech Republic not only more tolerable but also more enjoyable.
+Keeping an open mind will certainly help new arrivals accept certain realities and ease the culture shock.

 The vast majority of people in the Czech Republic speak Czech, and many, particularly the older generation or those outside major urban centres, don't speak English at all.
-Due to this, an expat who doesn't know the language or doesn’t have any Czech ties – be it a friend, relative or relocation company – may have a difficult time settling in.
+This means that someone who is moving to the country and doesn't speak the language or have any Czech friends or relatives can have difficulty adjusting.
 Before moving to the Czech Republic, expats should learn a few basic phrases or key Czech words to help them get around.
 Road signs are also generally in Czech.

 When looking for employment in the Czech Republic, knowing the language is a great advantage and may even be essential in some cases.
 Most public offices only offer forms and instructions in Czech.
-On top of that, television shows, movies and radio are all either in Czech or are dubbed in Czech.
+Additionally, television shows, movies and radio broadcasts are all either in Czech or dubbed in Czech.

 There is no single predominant religion in the Czech Republic, and in fact, most of the population is not religious.
-That said, the influence of its predominantly Catholic culture during the early part of its history can be seen in its historical architecture, sculptures and other pieces of art.
+That said, the influence of its predominantly Catholic culture during the early part of its history can be seen in its historical architecture, sculptures and other art pieces.

 In general, Czechs are very tolerant of different religions and lifestyles.
 As a result, expats living in the Czech Republic should find it easy to practise and embrace their faith without fear of being criticised.